 When you are first beginning your keto meal plans, try to base 60-75% on fat, 15-30% protein, and 5-10% carbs.
 It feels odd at first to try to base so much of your diet on fat since we’ve been told for years that low-fat, no fat is the way to lose weight.
 But.
 That way is generally full of sugar.
 And sugar is what you don’t want and your body doesn’t either.

 If you’re not convinced, take a trip around the grocery store and look at some of the frozen packaged meals that are marketed for weight loss.
 You’ll be amazed at the sugar content (check out the carbohydrates per serving), as well as anything filled with dextrose, sucrose, fructose, corn syrup, high fructose corn syrup, and on and on.

-One other benefit to eating a keto friendly diet is less additives, preservatives, and other unhealthy ingredients that our bodies don’t need.
-A super simple rule is the less ingredients listed on a package, the better it is for your body.
+One other benefit of eating a keto-friendly diet is fewer additives, preservatives, and other unhealthy ingredients that our bodies don’t need.
+A super simple rule is the fewer ingredients listed on a package, the better it is for your body.
 You’ll find long ingredient lists on processed food.

 Is it expensive?

 I guess the short answer is it can be.
 But.
 Think of it this way: Make a healthy trip to the farmers market (if you have one available), stock up on meats during sales, and make a weekly meal plan.
 You’ll be skipping those trips to the drive-through and fancy coffees.